Emergency Response Planning

 What happens if I have to change my plan?

 At any point, if your existing situation changes or you now need help in emergencies, you would complete an Emergency Response Worksheet.
 You would provide your supervisor with an updated worksheet.

 If you no longer need assistance, you would notify your supervisor of this in writing.
-Both your supervisor and the Health & Safety Officer would send their copies of your plan to Human Resources for retention within your medical file.
+Both your supervisor and the Safety & Health Advisor would send their copies of your plan to Human Resources for retention within your medical file.

 If you need to change the names of those who you had identified as your helpers during emergencies, you would provide that update on the worksheet as well.

 I have more questions; who can I speak with?